 - Can be expensive at over $1.00 per serving

-- Have to take two capsules for one serving, not ideal for those that don’t enjoy pills
+- You should take two capsules for one serving, not ideal for those that do not enjoy pills

 - Can only be purchased on their official website